Locally normal subgroups of totally disconnected groups. Part I: General theory: The centraliser lattice and weakly decomposable actions

 \begin{defn} Let $G$ be a topological group acting on a set $\Omega$.
-Say that the action of $G$ on $\Omega$ is {\defbold{smooth}} if every point stabiliser is open; in other words, for every open compact subgroup $U$ of $G$, the orbits of $U$ on $\Omega$ are all finite.
+Say that the action of $G$ on $\Omega$ is {\defbold{smooth}} if every point stabiliser is open; this implies that for every open compact subgroup $U$ of $G$, the orbits of $U$ on $\Omega$ are all finite.
 Note that if the action is smooth, then $G$ is orbit-equivalent to any of its dense subgroups. \end{defn}

 The following fact shows the relevance of smooth actions for \tdlc groups:

 \begin{lem} Let $G$ be a \tdlc group, let $\mfX$ be a profinite space and $\mcA$ a Boolean algebra.

 \begin{enumerate}[(i)] \item If $G$ acts on $\mfX$ by homeomorphisms, and if the $G$-action is continuous with respect to the topology of uniform convergence, then the corresponding $G$-action on the Boolean algebra of clopen subsets of $\mfX$ is smooth.